Print

 Instructions

 1. Make the bagel dough.
-Start by heating your oven to 200C/390F fan and line an oven tray with baking paper.
+Start by heating your oven to 400F/200C fan and line an oven tray with baking paper.
 Add the self-raising flour, Greek yogurt and salt to a large bowl.
 Mix with a large wooden spoon or spatula until it’s starting to look like crumbly breadcrumbs, then get your hands into the bowl to bring the mixture together into a rough dough.
 You’ll need to give it a couple of kneads in the bowl – just press down on the mixture with the palm of your hand, then fold the part you just pushed away back over itself and repeat for about 30 seconds.
 The dough shouldn’t be sticky – if it is, add a tiny bit more flour and work it into the dough with the kneading motion.
 (Need more help with kneading?
 Check out my post all about how to knead dough).

 4. Top the bagels.
 If you’ve boiled your bagels, you can sprinkle your toppings straight on top of your bagels on the tray (the water will help the toppings stick).
-If you’ve skipped the boiling step, brush the tops of the bagels with the whisked egg (or use milk/plant based milk or water).
+If you’ve skipped the boiling step, brush the tops of the bagels with the whisked egg (or use milk/plant-based milk or water).

 Notes